wilfer9008/Annotation_Tool_LARa/README.md

 # Logistic Activity Recognition Challenge (LARa)
-Implementation code for the Annotation Tool that is using for LARa dataset, which is published [Logistic Activity Recognition Challenge (LARa) – A Motion Capture and Inertial Measurement Dataset]
+Implementation code for the Annotation Tool that is used for LARa dataset, which is published [Logistic Activity Recognition Challenge (LARa) – A Motion Capture and Inertial Measurement Dataset]

 Updating in progress.